Hexanilix/Too-Many-Magical-Items/README.md

 After downloading the latest release, simply put the .jar file in you **plugins** folder ***(this requiers a paper, spigot or forge server)***, and the plugin will automatically sets everything up and is usable straight out of the box.

 ### Optional Setup
-Most options are tuned to fit most cases and generaly, so it's not advised to change them if you don't have to, but here are options that are woth changing to fit your needs:
+Most options are tuned to fit most cases and generally, so it's not advised to change them if you don't have to, but here are options that are woth changing to fit your needs:
-- enabeled
+- enabled
 - autosaveFrequency

-> For a more indepth analysys and options, check out [modifications](#modifications).
+> For a more indepth analysis and options, check out [modifications](#modifications).

 ## Modifications
 ### Properties Config
-By going into your plugin folder and locating a folder called **TMMI**, you should find a file named ```tmmi.properties```.
+By going into your plugin folder and locating a folder called **TMMI**, you should find a file named ```config.yml```.
 Inside you'll find variables you can change. **However, you musn't change the properties listed above the comment regarding them, since they hold information about the file and plugin.**

-### Table of changable properties
+### Table of changeable properties
 | Property | Possible Values | Description |
 |---------|:-----------------:|-------------|
 |enabeled|true, false| *If the plugin should be enabled* |